bonfire-engine/bonfire-engine.github.io/mixins.md

 If a component that have this mixin is added as a child of other component.
 He will follow the parent position.

+## Acceleration

+> To use this mixin your component must contain `Movement` mixin.

+Mixin used to apply acceleration in your component

+Your component gain this methods:
+    - `applyAcceleration`
+    - `applyAccelerationByDirection`
+    - `applyAccelerationByAngle`
+    - `applyAccelerationByFunction`

 ## UseAssetsLoader

 Mixin used to load assets: